1792, Prussians are in Longwy

 Prussians.
 Bombs.
 A siege.
 A traitor.
 Let me introduce Longwy siege, in August 1792!
 A siege which was part of the war of the First Coalition, during the French Revolution.
 The Revolution was here in France since 1789.
 But things speeded up when king Louis XVI was executed in January 1793.

 A chock, in all Europe!
 Monarchies didn’t believe it.
-French were regicides!!
+The French were regicides!!
 All Europe gathered and created this famous coalition: England, Russia, Spain, Prussia and Austria.
-It lasted 4 years.
 Meanwhile, in 1792, a big army headed for Eastern France.
 The invasion began in July.

 One month later, Longwy was taken by Prussian armies led by duke of Brunswick, on August 13th, after days of siege.
 The first attackers turned up in the morning, hidden in a thick mist.
 Soon, they arrived from all sides.
 Garrison of Longwy quickly divided on the city ramparts.